The Power of the Daleks: Broadcast

-A trailer for the serial was broadcast 4 November.
+A trailer for the serial was broadcast on 4 November.
 The Power of the Daleks was screened in weekly instalments from 5 November to 10 December 1966 on BBC1.
 The serial averaged 7.8 million viewers over its run.

 The Power of the Daleks was screened uncensored in Australia on ABC in July and August 1967, and it was repeated in May 1968.
 It was screened in New Zealand from August to December 1969, and the films were sent to Singapore in 1972.